 Description: File annual annexation and boundary surveys with the State and federal governments.
 Provide technical support for identifying new Census Tract boundaries.
-Staff the U.S. Census Complete Count Committee.
 Manage and maintain population estimates for the City and the County of Durham.
-Provide demographic information to citizens and project future population growth.
+Provide basic demographic information and project future population growth.

-Deliverable: State report submitted in August 2019; federal report submitted in March 2020.
+Deliverable: State report submitted in August 2020; federal report submitted in March 2021.